Nothrotheriops

-Nothrotheriops is a genus of Pleistocene ground sloth found in North America, from what is now central Mexico to the southern United States.
-This genus of bear-sized xenarthran was related to the much larger, and far more famous Megatherium, although it has recently been placed in a different family, Nothrotheriidae.
-The best known species, N. shastensis, is also called the Shasta ground sloth.
+Nothrotheriops is an extinct genus of ground sloths endemic to North America during the Pleistocene to early Holocene (~2.5 Mya until 10,000 years ago).
+The genus contains two species, N. shastensis and N. texanus, the former of which is also known as the Shasta ground sloth.

 Taxonomy, history, and etymology

 Nothrotheriops fossils were first collected by the University of California's Anthropology Department during an exploration of caves at Potter Creek Cave in Shasta County, California, the fossils dating to the late Quaternary period.
-These first fossils (UCMP 8422), consisting of an incomplete mandibular ramus lacking teeth of an individual and 14 additional molars, were sent to the University of California Museum of Paleontology where they were described by paleontologist William Sinclair in 1904 as a new species of Nothrotherium, N. shastensis (species name meaning "from Shasta").
-11 years later in 1916, Smithsonian paleontologist Oliver P. Hay named Nothrotherium texanus (species name meaning "from Texas") based on a partial skull that was transferred from Baylor University in Baylor, Texas.
-The skull had been collected in the Pleistocene strata of Wheeler County, Texas and given to a clergyman who then gave it to university staff in 1901.
-Many fossils were later referred to the two, but N. shastensis wasn't placed in a new genus until 1954 when it was placed in a new genus, Nothrotheriops ("near slothful beast", due to its similarity to Nothrotherium) by Robert Hoffstetter during a study of fossil sloths.
+These first fossils (UCMP 8422), consisting of an incomplete mandibular ramus lacking teeth of an individual and 14 additional molars, were sent to the University of California Museum of Paleontology, where they were described by paleontologist William Sinclair in 1904 as a new species of Nothrotherium, N. shastensis (species name meaning "from Shasta").
+In 1916, Smithsonian paleontologist Oliver P. Hay named Nothrotherium texanus (species name meaning "from Texas") based on a partial skull that was transferred from Baylor University in Waco, Texas.
+The skull had been collected in the Pleistocene strata of Wheeler County, Texas, and given to a clergyman, who then gave it to university staff in 1901.
+Many fossils were later referred to the two, but N. shastensis was not placed in a new genus until 1954, when it was placed in a new genus, Nothrotheriops ("near slothful beast", due to its similarity to Nothrotherium) by Robert Hoffstetter during a study of fossil sloths.
 N. texanus was recombined into the genus in 1995, and had many fossils referred to it from Florida, the easternmost occurrence of the genus.

 Fossils of the best-known species, the Shasta ground sloth (N. shastensis), have been found throughout western North America, especially in the American Southwest.
 It is the ground sloth found in greatest abundance at the La Brea Tar Pits.
-The most famous specimen was recovered from a lava tube at Aden Crater in New Mexico and was found to still have hair and tendon preserved.
+The most famous specimen was recovered from a lava tube at Aden Crater in New Mexico, and was found to still have hair and tendon preserved.
 This nearly complete specimen is on display at the Yale Peabody Museum of Natural History in New Haven, Connecticut.
-Numerous dung boluses belonging to Nothrotheriops have also been found throughout the southwestern United States and have provided an insight into the diet of these extinct animals.
+Numerous dung boli belonging to Nothrotheriops have also been found throughout the Southwestern United States and have provided an insight into the diet of these extinct animals.

 This genus's lineage dates back to the Miocene.
-The ancestors of Nothrotheriops migrated to North America from South America as part of the Great American Interchange during the Blancan, about 2.6 MYA.
+The ancestors of Nothrotheriops migrated to North America from South America as part of the Great American Interchange during the Blancan, about 2.58 million years ago.